Reference guide

 • Profile Management - Add a new company profile, edit the current profile, import a new profile or switch to another available profile

-• Worker Management - Setup local worker for testing or desktop service workers for RPA tasks
+• Worker Management - Setup Demo Worker for testing or Windows Workers for automation tasks

 • Miscellaneous - Miscellaneous aspects of the application

-On every page of the application you'll find the Help button that will open a specialized menu with different options for you to pick.
-Each of the options provides you with a glimpse in the gathered diagnostic information or guide you to the official documentation.
+On every page of the application you'll find the Settings Button that will open a specialized menu with different options for you to pick.

 Testing Environment